rob3rtu/Connect-four/README.md

 *Important*
 Because of the height = 3, the algorithm can be easily beaten!
-Also, it takes arounf 5sec to make a move.
+Also, it takes around 5sec to make a move.